SkillHeaven/RunePy/README.md

 Zooming is always handled by the mouse wheel and cannot be changed.
 In the editor the camera pans up/down with ``W`` and ``S`` while the ``A`` and ``D`` keys for left/right movement remain rebindable.

 Press ``Esc`` in either mode to open an options menu where you can rebind the available controls, including the editor's side movement and save/load shortcuts.
 When this menu is visible, gameplay clicks are ignored so you can't interact with the world through the menu.

+Press ``F1`` at any time to toggle the debug window.
+This overlay shows live statistics and provides sliders for tweaking speeds.
+With the debug window visible you can press ``F2`` to enter a simple editor mode for rearranging the widgets and saving the layout.

 ## Configuration